ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/pie_donuttext.md

 ---
+noindex: true
-Title: "Donut with Text - ScottPlot 4.1 Cookbook"
+title: "Donut with Text - ScottPlot 4.1 Cookbook"
 Description: "Custom text can be displayed in the center of a donut chart.
 Notice too how the colors of each slice are customized in this example."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71